How can we help?

 If you would like to receive personalised financial advice we recommend you seek out a licensed financial adviser to provide this advice.

-You can search for an SMSF Specialist Advisor (Profession: Financial Planner) via the SMSF Association here: https://smsfconnect.com/find-a-specialist
+You may search for an SMSF Specialist Advisor (Profession: Financial Planner) via the SMSF Association here: https://smsfconnect.com/find-a-specialist

 Can I set up an SMSF if I live overseas?